cvxopt/cvxopt-wheels/README.md

 ## What is being built?

-We currently build self-contained wheels for macOS and Linux ([manylinux1](https://www.python.org/dev/peps/pep-0513/)).
+We currently build the following:

+- Self-contained wheels for macOS and Linux ([manylinux1](https://www.python.org/dev/peps/pep-0513/)), including the optional dependencies DSDP, FFTW, GLPK, and GSL.
+The wheels are linked against [OpenBLAS](http://www.openblas.net).
-Linux wheels are linked against [OpenBLAS](http://www.openblas.net) whereas macOS wheels are linked against the built-in BLAS/LAPACK library included in the [Accelerate](https://developer.apple.com/reference/accelerate) framework.
+- Wheels for Windows (x86-64 only) *without* any of the optional dependencies.
+The wheels are linked against MKL and *not self-contained*: MKL must be installed (e.g., via Pip or Conda) for these wheels to work.

 The build process performs the following steps:

-- builds OpenBLAS (Linux only)
-- builds optional dependencies ([DSDP](http://www.mcs.anl.gov/hs/software/DSDP/), [FFTW](http://www.fftw.org), [GLPK](https://www.gnu.org/software/glpk/), and [GSL](https://www.gnu.org/software/gsl/))
 - downloads SuiteSparse source
+- builds OpenBLAS (macOS/Linux)
+- builds all optional dependencies ([DSDP](http://www.mcs.anl.gov/hs/software/DSDP/), [FFTW](http://www.fftw.org), [GLPK](https://www.gnu.org/software/glpk/), and [GSL](https://www.gnu.org/software/gsl/)) (macOS/Linux)
 - builds CVXOPT wheel, linking against dependencies
 - processes wheel using [delocate](https://github.com/matthew-brett/delocate) (macOS) or [auditwheel](https://github.com/pypa/auditwheel) (Linux) to include dependencies in wheel
-- uploads the wheel to a [Rackspace container](https://3f23b170c54c2533c070-1c8a9b3114517dc5fe17b7c3f8c63a43.ssl.cf2.rackcdn.com)
+- uploads the wheel to a [Rackspace container](https://3f23b170c54c2533c070-1c8a9b3114517dc5fe17b7c3f8c63a43.ssl.cf2.rackcdn.com) (macOS/Linux)

 Version numbers for the dependencies can be found in the `library_builders.sh` source file.

 ## Triggering a build

 The build process is triggered by making a commit to the `cvxopt-wheels` repository.
-The variable `BUILD_COMMIT` in `.travis.yml` specifies which commit from the CVXOPT repository to build.
+The variable `BUILD_COMMIT` in `.travis.yml` and `.appveyor.yml` specifies which commit from the CVXOPT repository to build.